Living Positive Victoria puts the safety and wellbeing of our members, clients, volunteers and staff first.

 Programs and Services updates as of 25 March 2020:

-- Phoenix Workshops for gay, bi, cis-gender, trans-men, and all women are temporarily suspended.
+- Phoenix Workshops for gay, bi, cis-gender, trans-men, and all women have moved to online platforms.

-- Public Speakers Bureau bookings and training programs are temporarily suspended.
+- Public Speakers Bureau bookings can be made for speakers via video conferencing platforms, and training programs are taking part in a limited format.

 - Gen Next monthly meetings are temporarily suspended.